darksider-05/live_text/README.md

 premissions are set

-next will add an icon for the app
+an icon is added for the app

-then there is testing
+testing is ongoing

 and finally, a release will be publised